wflageol-uqtr/CSharpCaseStudyControl/readme.md

 # Case Study on Immutable Features in C#

 This document contains the instructions for participation in a case study on C# immutability features.
-Following is the specitications for the program to be completed.
+Following is the specifications for the program to be completed.

 If you are part of the treatment (new features) group, please also read the immutability features instructions.